• Skip to primary navigation

 These sour cream rhubarb muffins can be stored in an air-tight container at room temperature for up to 4 days.
 To avoid soggy muffins, try lining your container with a paper towel as well as putting a paper towel over the muffins.
 This will help absorb any moisture.

 To Freeze: Allow the muffins to cool completely.
 Wrap each muffin individually in plastic wrap.
-Then place wrapped muffins in a freezer-safe plastic bag.
-They can keep frozen for up to 3 months.
+Then, place the wrapped muffins in a freezer-safe plastic bag.
+They can be kept frozen for up to 3 months.

 Close-up of a muffin on a grey surface.